dy/mircamtl.github.io/_posts/2016-09-13-logo-contest.md

 published: true
 title: Mirca logo contest
 ---
-We are looking for a logo which will the most completely reflect our mission and our values.
-The logo which we will be proud to use and which will be recognizable.
+We are looking to recruit some talented, innovative graphic designers to participate in a logo contest!
+We will choose the logo that we believe best reflects our mission and our values.
+Below are some of the works in progress.
+The winning designer will receive 6 free passes to MIRCA events held at Anticafe Montréal.

 <style>
 .loggos {